Getting to know your county Community Service

-This position is supervised by a life-long Kingman County resident and long-time County Employee Steve Ramsey, Community
+This position is supervised by life-long Kingman County resident and long-time

-past year.
-Community Service workers, ranging in age from 12 to 60 years, provide free of charge "volunteer"
+this program every year.
+Community Service workers, who range in age from 12 to 60 years, provide free of charge,

-work and have done activities such as cooking, cleaning, washing, painting, sweeping, building, spraying, typing and filing,
+"volunteer" work.
+Their activities include cooking, cleaning, washing, painting, sweeping, building, spraying,

-for the Salvation Army.
-The Kingman County Fair also used this free labor to prepare food for fair-goers.
+bell ringers for the Salvation Army.
+The Kingman County Fair also uses this free labor to prepare food for fairgoers.
 For

 on the Saddle and Roper's building.
 That project was a significant undertaking; workers sealed, painted, sheet rocked